Just let me finish smoking this last one

-I started experimenting with liquid smoke –it’s really just made from smoke, in a sealed system.
+I have tinkered a little bit with liquid smoke –it’s really just made from smoke, in a sealed system.
 You can make your own but it’s not very efficient without sophisticated equipment to trap all the desired components.
 Even now, if I take a sniff of the open bottle, I still kinda get the urge to cough.
 That could be psychological, I suppose, but, it sure smells like real smoke to me.

 We try to create products INSIDE the building, that, up to now, could only be created OUTSIDE the building.
 Not to duplicate, or replicate, or imitate, but to INNOVATE.
 Simply put, after thousands of years of being exposed to it, people EXPECT smoke flavors in certain foods (and NOT in others).
 Smoking and smoke flavored foods will never go away.
 I’ve done a lot of this, and it’s good.
 Smoke actually masks some of the nuanced flavors in some cured meats, which was a sort of revelation to me.

 Smokeless Sous-B-Q Brisket Pastrami

 Sous-B-Q Smokey Vegetables